acbilson/chaos-content/plants/entrepreneurship/customers-want-curation-but-ask-for-features.md

 Enter Trader Joe's.
 Do you know how many marinara sauce options you have?
 Basil or Garlic.
 Two.
 That's it.
 Do you know something else?
 They're _cheaper_ than most of the options at Jewel.
 And guess what?
 They taste better.

-Trader Joe's entire business model is built upon product curation.
+Trader Joe's business model is built upon product curation.
 Because average people don't need every possible marinara sauce in the American mid-west, they just need one good sauce.
 And so Trader Joe's does the labor of testing the options then hides the whole process behind their brand name.
+They have discovered that simplicity is not about maximum optimization, {{< backref src="/plants/business/simplicity-is-empathetic" >}}.

 ## References